 ‘’They fear for their safety.
 So much so that they are asking to move to Israel.
 They prefer Israel in wartime to Europe in peacetime,’’ he told Euronews.

-Already at an ‘’emergency conference’’ for Jewish leaders across Europe organized by EJA in Amsterdam last June on the topic of , Rabbi Margolin had called on Israel to prepare for an influx of European Jews.
+Already at an ‘’emergency conference’’ for Jewish leaders across Europe organized by EJA in Amsterdam last June on the topic, , Rabbi Margolin warned that ”the situation facing our communities is the worst it has been since World War Two.” and calling on Israel to prepare for an influx of European Jews.

 ‘’If the continent’s governments continue to tolerate this flood of Jew-hatred, they can expect hundreds and thousands of us to leave,’’ he said.